atcs-wang/inventory-webapp-02-app-server-basics/README.md

     res.sendFile( __dirname + "/views/index.html" );
 } );

-// define a route for the stuff inventory page app.get( "/stuff", ( req, res ) => {
+// define a route for the assignment list page app.get( "/assignments", ( req, res ) => {
-    res.sendFile( __dirname + "/views/stuff.html" );
+    res.sendFile( __dirname + "/views/assignments.html" );
 } );

-// define a route for the item detail page app.get( "/stuff/item", ( req, res ) => {
+// define a route for the assignment detail page app.get( "/assignments/detail", ( req, res ) => {
-    res.sendFile( __dirname + "/views/item.html" );
+    res.sendFile( __dirname + "/views/detail.html" );
 } );
 ```

 We have moved our `console.log` statements into a single middleware function, registered with `app.use()`.
 Like the route handlers, middleware functions have the parameters `req` and `res`, but also `next`. `next` is a function, which is called to pass the control on from the middleware to the next thing.

+> **Notice**: the middleware is registered ***above*** the route handlers. *This is crucial*, as Express will apply the middleware and handlers *in the order defined*.
+>
-Notice: the middleware is registered ***above*** the route handlers. *This is crucial*, as Express will apply the middleware and handlers *in the order defined*.
-If the middleware is moved below any of the route handlers, those route handlers will run first, handling the request and sending the response -  *without* ever running the middleware (you can try this out and see what happens!)
+> If the middleware is moved below any of the route handlers, those route handlers will run first, handling the request and sending the response -  *without* ever running the middleware.
+Try moving the middleware after or between the route handlers and see what happens!

-Try running and testing the server now.
-You'll notice that the middleware even logs requests for invalid endpoints (those without defined routes).
+Now the middleware not only logs requests for our 3 routes, but it even logs attempted requests for routes we *don't* handle.
+Try running and testing the server now by navigating to each page, but also trying to access pages (unhandled routes) that don't exist (e.g. `localhost:3000/notarealroute`).

+> This is actually a good thing - we want to have records of any and all requests made to our server - valid or invalid.

 #### (2.3.4.2)  The `morgan` module